 These financial statements of the Company have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
-Further the accounting policies applied in the preparation of these financial statements are consistent with those applied in the annual financial statements for the year ended December 31, 2018, except for changes in accounting policies related to IFRS 16 'Leases' as explained in note 3.1.

-- 3 Standards, interpretations and amendments to existing standards - 3.1 Standards, interpretations and amendments to existing standards that are effective in 2018
+3 Standards, interpretations and amendments to existing standards

+3.1 Standards, interpretations and amendments to existing standards that are effective in 2020

-Following relevant new standards, revisions and amendments to existing standards were issued by the IASB, which are effective for the accounting period beginning on or after January 1, 2019 and have been adopted by the Company:
+Following relevant new standards, revisions and amendments to existing standards were issued by the IASB, which are effective for the accounting period beginning on or after January 1, 2020 and have been adopted by the Company.
+The application of these amendments to IFRSs has not had any material impact on the amounts reported for the current year but may affect the accounting for the Company's future transactions or arrangements.